Tom Clancy's Splinter Cell: Film adaptation

 In 2011, Ubisoft announced that Tom Clancy's Splinter Cell, Tom Clancy's Ghost Recon, and Assassin's Creed were all planned to receive film adaptations.
 The company officially stated, "We want to keep ownership, retain control over the film content, and we're open to work with studios on the development of our projects, and eventually collaborate on the pre-casting, pre-budget and script."
 The following year, it was reported that Warner Bros.
 Pictures and Paramount Pictures were the front-runners bidding to make a Splinter Cell film.
 By November, it was announced that British actor Tom Hardy was cast as Sam Fisher, while Eric Warren Singer was hired as screenwriter.
 By 2013, Ubisoft announced that the film would be made by New Regency, with Basil Iwanyk signed on as producer through his production company, Thunder Road Films.

 In March 2014, Doug Liman joined the production as director, with Jean-Julien Baronnet and David Bartis attached as producers.
 Later that month, Sheldon Turner was brought into the production team, to write a new draft of the script.
 Hardy told Collider in an interview that the studio was hoping to start filming that August.
 By June that year, Liman stated that both he and Hardy were working on the film's script, which would focus on a young Sam Fisher, in his prime as opposed to the portrayal of a seasoned spy in the video games.
 In October of the same year, Iwanyk stated that filming would start in early 2015.

 In April 2015, Liman stepped down as director, with reports stating that the studio were talking with Joseph Kahn as his replacement.
 By July, Ubisoft hired Frank John Hughes to rewrite the film's script.
 In January 2017, Iwanyk confirmed that the script had been completed and sent to Hardy to read over.
 The producer explained that the film was intended to have its own style within the action movie genre, and that the production team was aiming to make an "edgy" PG-13 rated film.
-However, on November 15, 2024, it was announced that the film has been cancelled, citing issues getting the script and budget up to the standard they desired.
+However, on November 15, 2024, it was announced that the film has been cancelled, citing issues getting the script and budget up to the standard they desired. on December 2, 2025 Insider account @MyTimeToShineHello posted on X (Formerly Twitter), "A Splinter Cell live action project is back in development!"
+The post did not include details about the format, studio, or production timeline.

-Anime series adaptation

-In late July 2020, streaming service company Netflix announced that an anime series adaptation is in the works from Ubisoft Film & Television.
-John Wick writer Derek Kolstad will be serving as executive producer on the series, while the animation will be created by Sun Creature Studio and Fost.
-The series premiered on Netflix on October 14, 2025.